francois-berder/pic-8bit-framework/README.md

   - Timer 2/4/6
   - EEPROM

-For now, only the PIC16F1825 and PIC16F1455 is supported.
+For now, only the PIC16F1825 and PIC16F1455 are supported.